elunna/nerfhack-changelog/README.md

 * Levels of erosion on an item decrease its value (EvilHack)
 * Orcish equipment usually generates rusty and/or corroded
 * Dwarvish items sometimes spawn as fixed
-* Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding
 * Wet towels provide 100% protection from poison gas when worn
 * Scrolls, rings, and wands have a variety of new appearances (UnNetHack/Slice)
 * The weights of non-mergable weapons and armors can vary slightly (from CrecelleHack)